deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Alexander
+Hello, my name is Alexander!
-I am a student who trying to master GitHub :)
+I am a student who is trying to master GitHub :)
+My favourite path on CodeSchool is HTML & CSS.